-Submit your results - Enter to win a \$250 MasterCard Gift Card
+5 Submit your results - Enter to win a \$250 Gift Card

-THIS IS AN IMPORTANT STEP to complete as it also serves as your entry to win one of five \$250 MasterCard Gift Cards.
+THIS IS AN IMPORTANT STEP to complete as it also serves as your entry to win one of five \$250 gift cards.

-There are four ways to enter:
+There are three ways to enter:

 - Visit manitobastoptobacco.ca and enter results directly online under the "enter results" tab OR - 2.
-Fill out the paper form and mail to the address below - 3.
-Fax to 204-948-2040
+Fill out the paper form and mail to the address below OR - 3.
+Scan and email to health.promotion@gov.mb.ca